cpsc481-HCI/Stage-two/README.md

 Our work tasks are for stage two:

-Karen: Make a survey for professors and TAs, send them out, write a readme file, write the deliverables
+Karen: Survey for professors and TAs, write a readme file, write portfolio

 Ivan: Cognitive maps + interviews, write the deliverables

 Louise: Write the deliverables

-Nathan: Write the deliverables, portfolio
+Nathan: Write the deliverables

 Osa: Cognitive maps + interviews, write the deliverables